Jaredslocker21/organic_cat/README.md

 ## Document your process.
 If you’re planning for your final project, keep this documentation for your README By the end of this exercise, you should have between 10 and 20 keywords, which should be a mix of short-tail keywords and long-tail phrases.

+Key words are being tested by ranking alternative and addons

 https://ahrefs.com/keyword-generator